Sz-Tim/isRev/ms/msDraft.md

 ### Subfamily
 At the subfamily level, Beta~st~ shows no relationship with latitude (*n*=16, *P*=0.15, *R^2^*=0.08).
-The change in subfamily composition across elevations does not vary consistently across latitudes.
+The change in subfamily composition across elevations does not vary consistently with latitude.

-At the subfamily level, overall beta diversity is low between adjacent elevations.
-There is no turnover in the subfamily composition in any of the datasets.
-Rather, all changes between adjacent elevations are due to nestedness as subfamilies are added or lost.
-Nestedness, and consequently overall beta diversity, commonly increases toward high elevations (12/16), though in some cases it is U-shaped (3/16) or high at the mountain base (1/16).
+In contrast to species and genera, subfamily beta diversity between adjacent elevations most often increases monotonically toward the summit (12/16), though U-shaped patterns also occur (3/16) and even monotonic declines (1/16).
+The proportion of gradient-wide beta diversity due to turnover at the subfamily level is not different between tropical and temperate mountains (Fig. 2b; Wilcoxon rank sum test: *W*=45; *P*=0.08) and in fact, nearly all of the change in subfamily composition is due to nestedness rather than turnover (Fig. 2b; Paired t-test: *t~15~*=-11.04, *P*<0.001).
+That is, subfamilies rarely replace one another among sites, but rather the subfamily composition of each elevation is most often either identical to or a subset of the composition at other elevations.
+Between adjacent elevations, there is no turnover along any gradient.
-Thus, there is a high degree of elevational overlap across subfamilies, and subfamilies are progressively excluded as elevation increases, likely due to environmental filtering.
+Thus, there is a high degree of elevational overlap among subfamilies.
+Often, subfamilies are progressively excluded as elevation increases, likely due to environmental filtering.
-With vanishingly little subfamily turnover, there is little evidence for competitive exclusion at the subfamily level.
+With highly nested subfamily communities, there is little evidence for competitive exclusion across elevations at the subfamily level.

 ### Comparison across taxonomic levels
 Beta diversity decreases as taxonomic resolution decreases.